Arts and Culture

 - Making friends through a positive activity

-- Developing positive relationships with adults (music leaders and carers) who modeled constructive ways of both working with others and dealing with conflict, and who live a life engaging in a positive activity such as music-making
+- Developing positive relationships with adults (music leaders and carers) who modelled constructive ways of both working with others and dealing with conflict, and who live a life engaging in a positive activity such as music-making

 - Having the opportunity to have fun and ‘escape’ their problems through a positive activity